 According to the Biosafety Law, either the gene-owning technology companies or importers of GE crops are allowed to submit applications for the approval of a GE event.
-TAGEM decides whether or not the application is accepted and also the type of evaluation procedure (simplified or regular) which will be followed, within 90 days.
+TAGEM decides whether or not the application is accepted and also the type of evaluation procedure (simplified or regular) that will be followed within 90 days.
 Once decided, TAGEM informs the applicant about the status (whether the application is accepted or not) of the dossier within fifteen days.
 In order to apply under the simplified procedure, besides the rules set by MinAF, the following conditions should be met:

-- Taxonomy and biology of the gene source and the receptor live organism should be known, - Sufficient information should be available regarding the possible effects on human, animal, and environmental health and biological diversity, - Previous risk assessments that can be used regarding the relations of the GE with other live organisms should not have indicated any negative effects, - Detailed methods and data should be available to enable the definition of the transferred genetic material and its identification within the live organism where it is transferred, - The GE product should be approved in the country where it is developed or registered for release into the environment and placed on the market for consumption, - Authorization of GE product should not be expired in the country where it is developed, - The results from the previous risk assessments as well as socioeconomic and ethical evaluations should be provided where available.
+- Taxonomy and biology of the gene source and the receptor live organism should be known - Sufficient information should be available regarding the possible effects on human, animal, and environmental health and biological diversity - Previous risk assessments that can be used regarding the relations of the GE with other live organisms should not have indicated any negative effects - Detailed methods and data should be available to enable the definition of the transferred genetic material and its identification within the live organism where it is transferred - The GE product should be approved in the country where it is developed or registered for release into the environment and placed on the market for consumption - Authorization of GE product should not be expired in the country where it is developed - The results from the previous risk assessments as well as socioeconomic and ethical evaluations should be provided where available

-Unlike the regular procedure, decisions made using the simplified procedure are not published in the Biosafety Clearing House Mechanism of Turkey, which is the web platform for public opinion and information exchange, decreasing the time required for a decision.
-Once an application dossier is accepted and a review procedure is determined by TAGEM, in principle the regular procedure reviews are completed within 270 days.
-Note that this time is counted while the TAGEM Committees are conducting assessments.
+Unlike the regular procedure, decisions made using the simplified procedure are not published in the Biosafety Clearing House Mechanism of Turkey, (the web platform for public opinion and information exchange), decreasing the time required for a decision.
+Once an application dossier is accepted and a review procedure is determined by TAGEM, in principle the regular procedure reviews are completed within 270 days (note that this time is counted while the TAGEM Committees are conducting assessments).
 The 270-day clock stops when additional information or documents are requested from the applicant.
 In practice, the approval time for an application can take much longer than 270 days.
 Based on the assessments of Committees, the Minister of MinAF decides whether or not to approve the event in question.
 Turkey requires an approval in the country of production before an application can be submitted in Turkey, which makes asynchronous approvals unavoidable.

-In the past, MinAF had requested that international companies that have developed agricultural GE traits submit applications under the law as quickly as possible, after the application has been approved in the country of origin, in order to avoid trade problems.
-However, these companies expressed concerns about the severe yet unclear liability provisions in the law, as well as the vagueness of the application procedures.
+In the past, MinAF had requested that international companies that have developed agricultural GE traits submit applications under the law as quickly as possible after the application has been approved in the country of origin in order to avoid trade problems.
+However, companies have expressed concerns about the vagueness of the application procedures, as well as the severe yet unclear liability provisions in the law.
 The liability provisions of the law include harsh penalties that may involve lengthy jail terms for unspecified "related parties."
 The law also lacks explicit guidance about what documents are required and how the applications will be evaluated.
 Furthermore, it contains onerous labeling and traceability requirements once the product arrives in Turkey.
 As a result, Turkish agriculture industry associations have submitted the dossiers instead and paid the application fees so they could import the feed needed for the sector.
+After a 10-year period of sector associations serving as applicants, a private feed company named HRP Dis Ticaret AS made an application for GE soybean event in 2020 for the first time.